HugoRCD/currencia/app/README.md

 - simply run `docker-compose up` to start the application

 ### Lint
-- Eslint is configure on the boilerplate (configure for Typescript, with Prettier)
+- Eslint is configure on the project (configure for Typescript, with Prettier)

 ## Console
 This application includes a powerful console that can be launched